 What Is Anorexia Nervosa?

-Anorexia is an eating disorder in which one has a fear of gaining weight, and thus limits their food intake drastically.
+Anorexia is an eating disorder involving a fear of gaining weight, with someone drastically limiting their food intake.
 This is a diagnosable condition, and those with this condition tend to feel incredibly insecure about their bodies.
 Unfortunately, this opens a person up to short-term and long-term physical effects such as organ failure, weakness, and hair loss, among other ailments.
 Someone with anorexia may also engage in purging behaviors such as laxative abuse, calorie counting, and compulsive exercise.3

 - Extreme food restriction